virtualframes/agent-os/README.md

 The `core` package now exposes production-ready building blocks for running code directly from the Agent-OS terminal interface:

-* `core/executor.py` – streams output from subprocesses spawned with PTY support so interactive programs behave exactly like they do in a real terminal.
-Supports Python, JavaScript/TypeScript, Rust, Go, Bash, Lua, Ruby, and PHP out of the box.
-* `core/shell.py` – maintains a persistent shell session (default `bash`) that keeps environment state between commands, ideal for task runners and long-lived workflows.
-* `core/repl.py` – provides reusable REPL sessions for Python, Node, and Lua so multi-step evaluations can share interpreter state.
+* `core/executors/` – plugin-style executors that isolate runtime specifics
+  per language (Python, JavaScript/TypeScript, Rust, Go, Bash, Lua, Ruby, PHP).
+  The legacy `core/executor.py` facade now routes requests to the registry of dedicated executors.
+* `core/shells/` – discrete implementations for each supported interactive
+  shell (`bash`, `zsh`, etc.) managed via a lightweight `ShellManager`.
+The former `InteractiveShell` class is now a compatibility wrapper.
+* `core/repls/` – modular, per-language REPL implementations with a
+  high-level `REPLManager` exposed from `core/repl.py`.

 All components are asyncio-native, enabling responsive text UIs and agent pipelines.
 Install dependencies with `pip install pexpect` (plus any